-A critical concern outlined in both legislative proposals is the need to protect the privacy of a platform's users and its proprietary algorithms.
-While a desirable policy goal, prior research has shown increasing transparency without violating the privacy of users and the business interests of platforms presents technical challenges [1, 4, 6, 11, 43, 63].
-Platforms such as Facebook have also cited privacy as a constraint on increasing their transparency efforts [15, 85].
-Until now, no actionable proposals have been put forth for how to address the privacy concerns and implement the auditing policies practically and at scale.
+A critical concern outlined in the legislative proposals is the need to protect privacy.
+Privacy encompasses protecting both users' profile data and platforms' proprietary algorithms.
+Prior research has shown increasing transparency while protecting users' data and platforms' proprietary algorithms presents technical challenges [1, 4, 6, 14, 53, 76].
+Platforms such as Facebook have also cited privacy of users' data as a constraint on increasing their transparency efforts [18, 100].
+In our discussions with platforms, privacy of their proprietary algorithms is also an issue that quickly comes up.
+Until now, no actionable proposals have been put forth for how to implement platform-supported auditing while addressing the privacy concerns.
+The challenge is to translate the ambitious policy goals into a practical and scalable implementation.

 Our first contribution is to enumerate limitations of existing auditing methods for implementing platform-supported auditing at scale (§2).
-We start with an overview of what DSA and PATA compel social media platforms to make available to external auditors, and the scope of the target platforms the proposals cover.
+We start with an overview of what DSA and PATA compel social media platforms to make available to external auditors.
 We then enumerate the significant limitations and non-generalizability of existing external auditing methods to study algorithmic harms on these platforms.
 Specifically, although existing methods have been crucial to detecting how various social media platforms harm different demographic groups and our society at large, they do not generalize well to study multiple types of harms, demographic groups or platforms.